tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 Each data quality `Mechanism` that produces `Data Quality Reports` using the `bdqffdq:` vocabulary SHOULD include the following properties and related instances.

 Nothing in this section is to be construed as relaxing the normative statements in the [User's Guide](../users/index.md) and [Implementer's Guide](../implementers/index.md) concerning the expression of data quality responses in forms other than RDF.
-Each data quality `Mechanism` MUST produce results corresponding to `bdqffdq:Responses` with `bdqffdq:hasResponseStatus`, `bdqffdq:hasResponseResult`, and `bdqffdq:hasResponseComment` as specified in those guides.
+Each data quality `Mechanism` MUST produce results corresponding to `bdqffdq:Responses` with [bdqffdq:hasResponseStatus](<../../list/bdqffdq/index.md#hasResponseStatus> "The bdqffdq:ResponseStatus object asserted by a bdqffdq:Response."), [bdqffdq:hasResponseResult](<../../list/bdqffdq/index.md#hasResponseResult> "The bdqffdq:ResponseResult object asserted by a bdqffdq:Response."), and [bdqffdq:hasResponseComment](<../../list/bdqffdq/index.md#hasResponseComment> "Free text describing the bdqffdq:Response made in the response and why that conclusion was reached.") as specified in those guides.

-The `bdqffdq:producesResponse` object property SHOULD have an instance of `bdqffdq:Implementation` as its subject.
+The [bdqffdq:producesResponse](<../../list/bdqffdq/index.md#producesResponse> "Connects an entity with a bdqffdq:Response that the entity created.") object property SHOULD have an instance of `bdqffdq:Implementation` as its subject.

-The `bdqffdq:producesResponse` object property SHOULD have an instance of a subclass of `bdqffdq:Response` as its object.
+The `bdqffdq:producesResponse` object property SHOULD have an instance of a subclass of [bdqffdq:Response](<../../list/bdqffdq/index.md#Response> "A bdqffdq:ReportConcept produced by a bdqffdq:Implementation expressing a statement about data quality resulting from the application of the logic of a bdqffdq:Specification to a bdqffdq:DataResource.") as its object.

 Each instance of a `bdqffdq:Implementation` MAY have zero to many `bdqffdq:producesResponse` object properties.